 Freight transport's modal shift leads to vehicles being withdrawn from the road network.
 The monetary value of these benefits is calculated using the freed-up resource method.
 To translate these benefits into monetary values, the number of vehicle kilometres and travel times avoided by the BDHR and the GCR must be calculated.

-The market survey evaluates the freight demand at 1,578 million tons per year at the opening of the railways.
+The market survey evaluates the freight demand at 2.39 MTPA at the opening of the railways.
 The economic benefits are calculated by evaluating the distance the freight would travel by train.